IndoorAtlas/ios-sdk-examples/README.md

 * Low-power: Positioning using the low-power mode.
 * Orientation: Demonstrates the 3D orientation API.
 * Indoor-Outdoor: Example of transitions from unmapped (outdoor) spaces to mapped (indoor) spaces.
+* Wayfinding: Example of how to use IndoorAtlas Wayfinding framework.

 ## Documentation